OCFL/ocfl-java/README.md

 * `s3:ListBucket`
 * `s3:AbortMultipartUpload`

-The `ocfl-client` needs to be configured to use a database for locking and caching OCFL object details.
-This is necessary to solve eventual consistency and concurrency issues.
-Use `OcflRepositoryBuilder.objectLock()` and `OcflRepositoryBuilder.objectDetailsDb()` to set this up.
+If it is possible that multiple applications may be writing to the OCFL repository, then it is essential that a distributed lock is used to ensure that only one process is updating an object at a time.
+`ocfl-java` provides a builtin database based locking mechanism that can be used for these purposes.
+This is configured by setting the `objectLock` on the `OcflRepositoryBuilder` as shown in the example below.

+Additionally, another database table may be optionally used to cache details about the objects in the repository.
+This allows `ocfl-java` to retrieve object details without needing to read inventories from S3.
+It also addresses the problem of eventually consistent writes.
+However, Amazon S3 is now strongly consistent, so it is no longer critical to use this feature.
+If you do want to use it, configure the `objectDetailsDb` on the `OcflRepositoryBuilder` as shown in the example below.

 Currently, the only supported databases are PostgreSQL and H2.
 The `ocfl-java` client populates the object details database on demand.
-There is no need to pre-populate it, and it can safely be wiped anytime.
+There is no need to pre-populate it, and the table can safely be wiped anytime.

 Note, the Amazon S3 storage implementation is significantly slower than the file system implementation.
 It will likely not perform well